 The reasons may be as varied as the birth of a child, an increase in the cost of living, a change or loss of a job, a change of home, the death of the owner, and so on.

-Of course, managing a dog in full respect of its strict animal needs may require more commitment and care than is probably the case now, but perhaps this is not entirely the case.
+Managing a dog with full respect for its strict animal needs requires more commitment and care than is currently the case, but this may not be true.

 Science explains why you treat your dog like your child

 In one study, researchers at Massachusetts General Hospital sought to directly compare the “functional neuroanatomy of the human-animal bond with that of the mother-child bond.”
-To do this, the researchers examined the reaction of some women with a simple experiment.
+The researchers examined some women's reactions using a simple experiment to do this.

 The experiment

 Scientists examined the brain activity of a group of women.
-They had at least one child between the ages of two and 10, and at the same time, they also owned a pet.
+They had at least one child between the ages of two and 10 and owned a pet.
 The questionnaires and photos showed children and animals, and the results were quite clear.
-However, the women saw no difference regarding their children and their pet.
+However, the women saw no difference regarding their children and their pets.

 According to the study’s authors, these results should not surprise the public.
 As the study’s lead researcher, Lori Palley of Massachusetts General Hospital, explained, “Animals hold a special place in many people’s hearts and lives, and there is compelling evidence from clinical and laboratory studies that interacting with pets can be good for the physical, social, and emotional well-being of humans.”